Global Health and Tuberculosis

 Fellows will devote 100% of their time to their research efforts.
 The primary goal of the third year is to complete and publish ongoing work such that the fellow is in an outstanding position to apply for an NIH career development award, or similar foundation funding.

 The Fogarty Global Health Training Program offers opportunities in global health research training for post-doctoral candidates (i.e. individuals completing their ID fellowship) from the U.S. and lower-middle-income countries (LMICs).
 Boston University is part of a consortium of four universities (Harvard University, Boston University, Northwestern University, and University of New Mexico) that is sponsored by the Fogarty International Center (FIC) and several collaborating Institutes and Centers at the National Institutes of Health (NIH).
 The program supports specific areas of interest in HIV/AIDS, non-communicable diseases, mental health, and maternal and child health and nutrition.
-For more information, please contact Davidson Hamer (BU site PI) or the consortium website.
+For more information, please contact Davidson Hamer (BU site PI) or look at the consortium website.

 Our faculty collaborate with the following international institutions: